ErikMaris/DiffusionLab/docs/manuscript/usage/GUI.rst

 DiffusionLab GUI
 =================

 Assuming that DiffusionLab has been installed, the graphical user interface (GUI) can be found and opened in the APP toolstrip under 'MY APPS'.
 The GUI of DiffusionLab is given in :numref:`Figure  %s <fig-GUI_main>`.
-The options will be discussed in the following sections.
+The options will be discussed in the sections below.

 .. _fig-GUI_main: